 Upon the end of a Board member’s term(s) on the Board, such Board member must promptly return to the Association all Association documents and Confidential Information (including, but not limited to, electronic and hard files), and permanently delete or destroy (as the case may be) all copies of the same.
 Such actions will not abrogate such Board member from his or her continuing obligations of confidentiality with respect to Confidential Information.
 The duties and rights under this Confidentiality Policy shall continue after service as a Board member.

-The only exceptions to the duties under this Confidentiality Policy shall be: (i) as required by law and/or court order; and (ii) as otherwise approved in advance by the Board, in writing.
+The only exceptions to the duties under this Confidentiality Policy shall be: (i) as required by law and/or court order; and (ii) as otherwise approved in advance by the Board President, in writing.
 In the event that a Board member is compelled to disclose any Confidential Information pursuant to law, a subpoena, court order, or similar directive: (a) such Board member shall promptly notify the President and Secretary of the Association of such situation, and shall reasonably cooperate with the Association and Board in obtaining the appropriate protective orders to protect the Confidential Information; and (b) any disclosure of the Confidential Information under such circumstances shall not constitute a waiver of obligations of confidentiality under any other circumstances.

+This policy is intended to supplement existing law and the Association reserves all rights and remedies with respect with any confidential or proprietary information as provided by law.

+No failure on the part of any party to exercise, or any delay in exercising, any right or remedy hereunder shall operate as a waiver thereof, nor shall any single or partial exercise of any such right or remedy by such party preclude any other or further exercise thereof, or the exercise of any other right or remedy.
+A waiver on one occasion shall not constitute a waiver on any other occasion.

 In order to help ensure compliance with applicable laws, to provide for reasonable protections for the Association, to help avoid legal problems regarding violation of fiduciary obligations, and to achieve the other goals stated in this Confidentiality Policy, the Board has duly adopted this Confidentiality Policy as of _____________________, as shown in the minutes of the meeting of the Board, such meeting having occurred on said date.

 Signature: